hritikanand/Assignment-3---COS30049/README.md

 #### Step 2 : **Frontend Setup**
 1. ##### **Navigate to the React App Directroy:**
- Once you are done setting up the FastAPI server navigate to the React App directory in the repositry.
+ Once you are done setting up the FastAPI server navigate to the React App directory in the repositry using Windows PowerShell.

            cd hem-react-app
 2. ##### **Install Node.js (via Fast Node Manager)**:
    Fast Node Manager (FNM) is used to manage Node.js versions.
-Run the following commands to install FNM and configure the required Node.js version.
+Run the following commands to install FNM and configure the required Node.js version these commands are for windows operating system .

            winget install Schniz.fnm  # installs fnm (Fast Node Manager) fnm env --use-on-cd | Out-String | Invoke-Expression # configure fnm environment